 The number of users paying online has been increasing dramatically since 2014.

 [The number of users paying online from 2014 to 2019]

 This is because people have gotten used to convenient payment methods embedded right in websites, such as PayPal and Braintree.
-Aside from receiving payments directly on your event management platform, you can also give event creators the opportunity to embed a checkout feature on their official websites, Facebook event pages, and Instagram event pages, just like Eventbrite does.
+Aside from receiving payments directly on your event management platform, you can also give event creators the opportunity to embed a checkout feature on their official websites and Facebook event pages just like Eventbrite does.
 This will help event creators drive more ticket sales through different channels.

 [Eventbrite's tool to embed a checkout via Facebook and Instagram pages]